The Great City

-By now, thousands of police were beginning to arrive.
+By now, thousands of police were arriving at the scene.
 The sirens flashed and sounded loudly from every direction.
-They flooded the streets and assured everyone that things would be alright.
+They flooded the streets and assured the cogs that things would be alright.

-The toons stopped to lie quietly among the garbage, shedding tears of hopelessness as the lights flashed and the alarms blared.
-The dark clouds above them started forming into large, black shapes.
+The toons now noticed that the sky was getting darker overhead as the police began their search for them.
+They lied quietly among the garbage, shedding tears of hopelessness as the lights flashed and alarms blared.
+The dark clouds above them started swirling around.

-"Well, things could be a lot worse."
-Lizzy said optimistically.
+"Well, things could be a lot worse," Pink said optimistically.

-There was thunder and lightning.
+There were thunder and lightning.
 The policemen barely finished hanging their crime scene tape when they called off their search; one of them glimpsed into the pile of garbage briefly before walking away.
-He thought he had seen something unusual.
+He thought he saw something unusual.

 The toons were bewildered.
-The soot slowly washed away off their bodies as they sat in the pile of garbage.
-They had not a clue of what to do.
+The soot slowly washed off their bodies as they sat in the pile of garbage.
+They had no clue of what to do.
 They were burned from the dynamite, exhausted from running, and petrified with fear.
 They sat there in the rain, half dead, and yet somehow relieved.

 All the windows on the cog buildings were closed.
 Nobody could hear the toons nor see them.
 They were suddenly all alone in the great city.
 They could relax, but more importantly, they were still alive.
 They began to laugh.
 It may have been from insanity or it may have been from relief.

-"I can't believe how lucky we are."
-Bebop gasped.
+"I can't believe how lucky we are," Simeon gasped.

-"Me neither."
-Lizzy agreed.
-The city was terribly magnificent and they almost forgot the reason they were there.
+"Me neither," Pink agreed.
+The city was terribly magnificent, and they almost forgot the reason they were there.

 "What do we need to do now, Harry?"
-Princesspinkcat asked him.
+Pink asked.
 "We should do something before the rain stops."

-Harry stood up and the group followed him as best as they could.
-He wore a mysterious grin, "I've got a new plan.
-Just follow me everyone."
-He spoke in almost a cheerful way.
-There was very low visibility as the rain poured down upon them.
+Harry stood up, and the group turned to him.
+His face lit up like he was struck with a brilliant idea.
+"I've got a new plan.
+Everyone, follow me."
+The tone of his voice held some hope.
+Visibility was low as the rain poured down on them.
 Their senses were overcome with the sound of rain hitting the street and draining into the storm sewers.
-It always startled them when they looked either way down the street because they could see no end.
+It frightened them when they looked either way down the street because they couldn't see the end.
 Harry led them to the front of the building nearest to them.
 The glass door read: